Joseph Marryat (1757–1824)

-Joseph Marryat (8 October 1757 – 12 January 1824) was an English West India merchant and banker, serving as an MP from 1808 until his death in 1824.
+Joseph Marryat (8 October 1757 – 12 January 1824) was a British merchant, banker and politician who served as a MP for Sandwich from 1812 until his death in 1824.
 He was a slave-owner and a strong opponent of abolitionism.

 Family

 Of Huguenot descent, his father was the medical writer and physician Thomas Marryat.
 Marryat's wife, the American Charlotte von Geyer (died 1854), was one of the first women admitted to membership of the Royal Horticultural Society, on the strength of her garden at Wimbledon House.
-They lived in Sydenham, Kent, and at Wimbledon House, Surrey, and had 15 children, of whom six died young.
+They lived at Malvern House, in Sydenham, Kent, and at Wimbledon House, Surrey, and had 15 children, of whom six died young.
 His sons included Joseph Marryat (1790–1876), who like his father was the MP for Sandwich, serving from 1826 to 1834.
 Frederick Marryat became a Royal Navy officer and a noted novelist, while Horace Marryat became a travel writer, notably on Scandinavia.
 The younger Joseph and Charles Marryat inherited hundreds of slaves from their father after he died in January 1824.

 Parliament

 Marryat sat as a member of Parliament in the House of Commons for 16 years.
-At the general election of 1807 he was initially defeated at Horsham, but successfully petitioned against the result and entered the House in February 1808.
+At the general election of 1807, he was initially defeated at Horsham, but successfully petitioned against the result and entered the House in February 1808.
 At the general elections of 1812 and 1818, he was elected unopposed at Sandwich, representing the town until his death in January 1824.

 Marryat soon established himself as an active parliamentary speaker on colonial, maritime and commercial issues.
 He never formally supported any party, indicating to the Sandwich electors in 1812 that despite "a disposition to give due support to those to whom the administration of public affairs is confided", he was "not enlisted under the banners of any party".